 - Alumni discounts on registration fees

-- As a special service, approved CLE materials for purchase to help busy attorneys satisfy their continuing education requirements.
-(For Catalog of Materials available for purchase, click here.)
+- As a special service, bar-approved CLE e-materials for purchase to help busy attorneys satisfy their continuing education requirements online

 Annual Programs with CLE Credit

 Other CLE Opportunities at Miami Law: University of Miami Law Alumni Events (see current listing, many include a CLE component)